alextanhongpin/ui-patterns/README.md

 2. User `B` logs out of the page.
 Then the user press the back button - user `B` is still logged in.
 3. User `A` logs in.
 User `B` can still access the login page.
 User `B` can log in.
 4. User `A` is logged in.
 User `A` has the same page opened on multiple tabs.
 User `A` logs out.
 But user `A` is still logged in other pages.
+5. code to kick users out from all tabs.

 ## Block issue

 1. You implemented a logic to block people from viewing your profile, can the user still view your profile if the user is not logged in?
 Solution: Implement private security - disable anonymous user from viewing your profile.

+## Throttle/Debounce

+Scenario: You want to prevent submitting multiple request/rate-limit your actions when performing an action.
+Application: Search input (when sending requests), resizing window (will only perform action after user stops resizing)

+TODO: Show two ceodes example.

 ## CRUD issues